-Miss Fuller (class teacher), Mrs Williams (teacher Wednesday afternoon), Mrs Smith (Monday and Tuesday and Miss Miles (Wednesday and Thursday) (Teaching partners) welcome you to our class.
+Miss Fuller (class teacher), Mrs Williams (teacher Wednesday afternoon), Mrs Smith (Monday and Tuesday and Miss MacDonald (Wednesday and Friday) (Teaching partners) welcome you to our class.

 Welcome to Doves Class 2020-2021!
 We are really looking forward to seeing you all back in school and ready to learn.
 We have lots of fun and exciting learning opportunities for you all, including outdoor learning.

 Our Autumn topic is North America.
 How many states of the USA can you name?
 Do you know which countries make up North America?
 Can you find out any fascinating facts?
 Have you read any books by North American authors?
 We will be mainly focussing on the USA, and exploring the physical and human geography of this huge country.
 We will also explore some of its history and how this has shaped the country it is now.